Engee documentation

 Details

-The speed at which the full rolling resistance force is transferred to the wheel hub.
-This parameter ensures that the force remains continuous as the direction of speed changes, which increases the numerical stability of the simulation.
-The parameters must be greater than zero.
+The speed at which the full force of rolling resistance is transmitted to the wheel hub.
+This parameter ensures that the force remains continuous when changing the direction of velocity, which increases the numerical stability of the simulation.
+The parameter must be greater than zero.

 Dependencies

-To use this parameter, select the checkbox Rolling resistance.
+To use this option, check the box Rolling resistance.

 Units